citp/privacy-policy-historical/e/eb/ebs/ebscohost.com.md

 If you have granted consent, you can withdraw your consent at any time with future effect.
 Please address your withdrawal by contacting us in writing or by email at the contact information stated above.

-If you are located in the EU, after May 25, 2018, you have the right to lodge a complaint with a supervisory authority in relation to the processing of your Personal Information.
+If you are located in the EU or EEA, after May 25, 2018, you have the right to lodge a complaint with a supervisory authority in relation to the processing of your Personal Information.

 **G.   What Choices Do I Have?**